/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 As to the first question,the reasons for ABS’s yield premium mostly concern liquidity, information discrepancies, and historical experience:

-• Most broad market indexes, including the Bloomberg U.S. Aggregate Bond Index, do not include structured credit securities.
+• Most broad market indexes, including the Bloomberg U.S. Aggregate Bond Index, do not include many types of structured credit securities.
 Investors thus perceive, unfairly in some cases, reduced liquidity versus competing fixed-income products.

 • Structured credit securities trade over the counter, not on an exchange or electronic trading system.